The First Year

 Though UW Law does not have a part-time, evening program, our flexible first-year option allows students with exceptional circumstances to take a lighter first-year course load.
 This option allows working professionals and students with family or other obligations to pursue their legal education at UW Law while balancing their commitments.
 Students are required to meet with our Associate Dean for Students before selecting this option.

 The Second and Third Years

-The only specific course requirement after the first year is the successful completion of Problems in Professional Responsibility.
-The candidate must also satisfy the Residence, Public Service, Professional Skills and Advanced Writing requirements.
+Problems in Professional Responsibility is the only specific course requirement after the required first-year program.
+The candidate must also satisfy the Residence, Public Service, experiential and Advanced Writing requirements.
 All other second-year and third-year courses are elective, making it possible for students to design programs that best suit their interests.
 A wide range of alternatives, cutting across many fields of law, is available.

 A Full Range of Curricular Offerings